pgagliar/Us_census_94_95/ReadMe.md

 - industry_recode
 - occupation_recode

-But features that should be discriminant according to the Anova test are practically useless:
+But features that should be discriminating according to the Anova test are practically useless:
 - capital_gains
 - dividends_from_stocks
 - weeks_worked_in_year